ssiwan/CDT-PQVP-0118-WATI/README.md

 - Service hosting: Hosted on WATI server farm in Los Angeles, CA.
 - Hardware platform: 4 TB hard disk, 4 CPU Server machine.
 - Demand or usage pattern for the service: Can easily support 10+ concurrent users.
 Total users can be much higher.
 There can be some bottleneck with email traffic.
-- Service impact due to surge in traffic or load:Depends on network and hardware capabilities [Jetpack plugin]
+- Service impact due to surge in traffic or load:Depends on network and hardware capabilities[Jetpack plugin]
-- Hosting environment capacity:We can scale to support any bandwidth by moving to cloud [Jetpack plugin]
+- Hosting environment capacity:We can scale to support any bandwidth with cloud deployment[Jetpack plugin]
 - Duration to provision a new resource: Provisioning:
-    - Software will take no more than a couple of hours.
+    - Software - a couple of hours.
-    - Hardware infrastructure can take few days.
+    - Hardware infrastructure - few days.
-    - Cloud solution will take tentatively maximum a day.
+    - Cloud solution - tentatively maximum a day.
    [Load Balancer can be configured as per need]
 - Service scalability on demand:The system is loosely coupled REST API solution, it can easily scale to any bandwidth.
-[ Multi site can be configures as per need]
+[ LoadBalancer, Multi site can be configures as per need]
 - Service Infrastructure Tariff: Cloud tariff is based on Hourly rate.
 Tool is hosted on-premise at WATI server farm.
 [AWS can be a choice for high performing cloud environment]
 - Is the service Multi-Site:The service can be configured and hosted as multi-site -- multiple regions, zones.
 The solution is presently hosted as single site.